-If you are eligible for the pension, you may also be eligible for two supplemental (Improved) pension programs designed for veterans and their spouses should they need assistance with Activities of Daily Living (ADL) such as bathing, dressing, eating due to the beneficiary having physical or mental limitations.
+In addition, if you are eligible for the pension, you may also be eligible for two supplemental (Improved) pension programs: Housebound Benefits or Aid & Attendance (A&A).
+Both programs are designed for veterans and their spouses should they need assistance with Activities of Daily Living (ADL) such as bathing, dressing, eating due to the beneficiary having physical or mental limitations.
+Housebound and Aid & Attendance are monetary benefits that are paid in addition to the basic pension rate.